-In cases where good cause does not exist, a supplier must give a retailer ninety calendar days' written notice of its intent to terminate, cancel, fail to renew, or change the competitive circumstances of a retailer agreement.
+In cases in which a supplier's basis for asserting good cause is a retailer's failure to comply with any term in the retailer agreement except for a term concerning failure to meet marketing criteria, a supplier must give a retailer ninety calendar days' written notice of its intent to terminate, cancel, fail to renew, or change the competitive circumstances of a retailer agreement.
 Or.
 Rev. Stat. § 646A.312(3)(a).
 The notice must state the reasons for termination and provide that the retailer has sixty calendar days to cure a claimed deficiency.
 Id. at § 646A.312(3)(b).
 If the retailer cures the deficiency within sixty days, the notice is void.
 Id. at § 646A.312(3)(c).
 If the retailer fails to cure the deficiency within sixty days, the termination becomes effective on the date specified in the notice.
 Id. at § 646A.312(3)(d).